-- The language used for written documentation shall be English. - The electronic document formats are Word and Adobe. - Layouts of electronic circuits and printed circuit boards shall also be provided in electronically readable form.
-The ALMA preferred formats are ORCAD for electronic circuit diagrams and AutoCAD format for printed circuit board layouts; - Drawings shall be generated according to ISO standards and use metric units - The preferred CAD system used is AutoCAD. - Finite Element models and results, as part of analysis reports, shall be in ANSYS format provided in electronic format.
+- The language used for written documentation shall be English or Japanese. - The electronic document formats are Word and Adobe. - Layouts of electronic circuits and printed circuit boards shall also be provided in electronically readable form.
+The ALMA preferred formats are ORCAD for electronic circuit diagrams and AutoCAD format for printed circuit board layouts; - Drawings shall be generated according to ISO standards and use metric units - The preferred CAD system used is AutoCAD. - As per requirement by NAOJ17, the Finite Element models and results, shall be provided in electronic format such as ANSYS as part of analysis reports.
 The Contractor shall follow the requirements of AD [8].
 Derogation from the above shall be agreed by ALMA.